ChickenProp/sysfuck/README.markdown

     00 'memwrite' 00 06 78 56 34 12 ca fe

 will cause the two bytes `ca fe` to be written to memory location 0x12345678.
-Because this function is variadic, the number of bytess sent is significant; null padding is not performed.
-Nothing is sent to standard input.
+Because this function is variadic, the number of bytes sent is significant; null padding is not performed.
+Nothing is "returned", ie. written to standard input.

 * `strlen(char *ptr)` - this is just an interface to the C standard library function.